 - Soak the soil around the root zone of the plant.
 The air temperature above damp ground tends to stay warmer than that above drier ground.

 - Set up a patio heater (if you have one) near the plant (but not so close that it heats the foliage).
 Always follow safety instructions to the letter when running such devices.

 - Spray an antitranspirant on the tree's leaves to offer some protection.

-If the browning appears in summer, inadequate watering may be the cause of brown leaves, although high winds could also be the culprit (they dry out the foliage).
-The former is a more serious problem, but there is still no reason to be hasty in concluding that your magnolia tree has died.
+If leaf browning appears in summer, inadequate watering may cause brown leaves, although high winds could also be the culprit (they dry out the foliage).
+The former is a more severe problem, but there is still no reason to be hasty in concluding that your magnolia tree has died.
 It is best to exercise patience, giving the plant time to recuperate.
 As preventive measures:

 - Plant new trees in a sheltered area if your region is subject to high winds.

 - Make sure the soil in the root zone is kept evenly moist.